logologo_light

 The grandson thought about it for a minute and then asked his grandfather: “Which wolf wins?”

-The old Cherokee simply replied, “The one you feed.” – “The Story of the Two Wolves.”
+The old Cherokee simply replied, “The one you feed.”

 I fully believe Heaven and Hell are two states of mind, representing two different ways of living our lives on Earth.

-Whenever we feed our mind with negative thoughts of anger, anxiety, envy, jealousy, lies, guilt or resentment, we create a Hell of fear, worries and negative thoughts that make us feel frustrated, miserable and sad.
+Whenever we feed our minds with negative thoughts of anger, anxiety, envy, jealousy, lies, guilt or resentment, we create a Hell of fear, worries and negative thoughts that make us feel frustrated, miserable and sad.

 “The Story of the Two Wolves” is one of the most beautiful stories I have ever heard.
 And still, I am here to ask if it is even possible to have no fears and only experience so-perceived “positive” emotions: happiness, joy, satisfaction, content, and so on.